True Spring Celebrities: Common Traits, Makeup, And More

 Lead enters clothing through several common manufacturing processes, mainly in the form of:

 The health consequences of wearing lead-contaminated clothing are serious and well-documented.
-When absorbed through skin contact or accidentally ingested (particularly by children touching or mouthing clothing), lead can cause permanent damage to the brain and nervous system.
+When absorbed through skin contact or accidentally ingested (particularly by children touching or mouthing clothing), lead is associated with damage to the brain and nervous system.

 Children may develop learning disabilities and behavioral problems, while adults face increased risks of cardiovascular disease and organ damage.